-Creamy ricotta with loads of fresh spinach stirred through pasta, topped with pasta sauce, cheese and then baked until bubbly and golden.
-This is a fabulous lazy Monday meal – made from scratch!
+Spinach Ricotta Pasta Bake is made with creamy ricotta and loads of spinach stirred through pasta, topped with pasta sauce, cheese and then baked until bubbly and golden.
+It tastes like a Spinach and Ricotta stuffed shells – but way faster to make!

 Spinach and ricotta.
-We stuff things with it (cannelloni, Rotolo), we layer things with it (lasagna), we use it for sandwiches (have you tried it in a toasted sandwich?
-So good!) and we wrap it in pastry (Cheese & Spinach Puffs).
+We stuff things with it (Cannelloni, Rotolo, shells!), we layer things with it, we roll it up in puff pastry and we wrap it in pastry.

 So why don’t we stir it through pasta bakes?

 This is a lazy Monday meal I’ve been making for years.
 I know it’s a little different, but it really is tasty.
-It tastes like spinach and ricotta stuffed shells – but without the labour!
+It tastes like spinach and ricotta cannelloni or stuffed shells – but without the labour. 🙌🏻

 Look at this pile of gooey, juicy deliciousness….no dry ricotta in MY pasta bakes!

 Because this is a lazy meal, I make this with my shortcut homemade pasta sauce.
 It’s a shortcut recipe because I don’t cook it on the stove with sautéed onions and garlic like I ordinarily do.
 All I do is add pasta sauce flavourings right into a bottle of tomato passata, shake then pour it over the pasta bake.